That thou art blamed shall not be thy defect,

 Whilst I alone did call upon thy aid,

-In sonnet 79, the second of the lesser or rival poet group, the Poet makes
+In sonnet 79, the second of the lesser or alien Poet group, the Poet makes

-a clear distinction between his poetry and that of the rivals.
+a clear distinction between his poetry and that of the lesser Poets.
 The Poet sees

 the youth as but one of three major elements in the Sonnets.
 As the Master